AntonZiminSaritasa/buzzkill-search/prompts.md

 1. You deleted README.md and LICENSE in 5234883dad8d2b35a8b56dca286b235b9a9c522d.
 I need to restore them.

 1. Remove the license from the py file.
 Copy the disclaimer in README.md to the top (it should be shown in 2 places).
 Also, copy the disclaimer to the py file.

+1. Wrong.
+You deleted the LICENSE file but the license block still presents in the py file.